Elric of Melniboné

 Elric of Melniboné is a fictional character created by English writer Michael Moorcock and the protagonist of a series of sword and sorcery stories taking place on an alternative Earth.
-The proper name and title of the character is Elric VIII, 428th Emperor of Melniboné.
+The proper name and title of the character are Elric VIII, 428th Emperor of Melniboné.
 Later stories by Moorcock marked Elric as a facet of the Eternal Champion.

 Elric first appeared in print in Moorcock's novella "The Dreaming City" (Science Fantasy No. 47, June 1961).
-Moorcock's doomed albino antihero is one of the better known characters in fantasy literature, having crossed over into a wide variety of media, such as role-playing games, comics, music, and film.
+Moorcock's doomed albino antihero is one of the better-known characters in fantasy literature, having crossed over into a wide variety of media, such as comics, music, film, and role-playing games.
 The stories have been continuously in print since the 1970s.

 Description

 Elric is described in 1972's Elric of Melniboné:

 Elric is the last emperor of the stagnating island civilization of Melniboné.
 Physically weak, the anemic Elric must use drugs (special herbs) to maintain his health and vitality.
 From childhood, he read freely in the immense royal library and learned of the world outside the Dreaming Isle.
 Perhaps due to this in-depth study, unlike other members of his race, Elric has a conscience.
 He witnesses the decadence of his culture, which once ruled the known world, and worries about the rise of the Young Kingdoms populated by humans (Melnibonéans consider themselves separate from humanity), along with the threat they pose to his empire.
 Because of Elric's introspective self-loathing and hatred of Melnibonéan traditions, his subjects find him odd and unfathomable.
 However, his cousin Yyrkoon (next in the line of succession, as Elric has no heirs) interprets this behaviour as weakness and plots Elric's death.
 Complicating matters is Yyrkoon's sister Cymoril, who is deeply in love with Elric; Yyrkoon covets her, and part of his plan for usurpation is to marry Cymoril himself.

 In addition to his skill with herbs, Elric is an accomplished sorcerer and summoner.
 As emperor of Melniboné, Elric is able to call for aid upon the traditional patron of the Melniboné emperors, Arioch, a Lord of Chaos and Duke of Hell.
 From the first story, Elric uses ancient pacts and agreements with not only Arioch, but various other beings—some gods, some demons—to help him accomplish his tasks.

 Elric's discovery of the sword Stormbringer serves as both his greatest asset and disadvantage.
 The sword confers upon Elric strength, health, and fighting prowess, allowing him to do away with his dependence on drugs, but it must be fed by the souls of intelligent beings.
 In the end, the blade takes everyone close to Elric and eventually Elric's own soul as well.
 Most of Moorcock's stories about Elric feature this relationship with Stormbringer, and how it—despite Elric's best intentions—brings doom to everything he holds dear.